cheng-hsiang-chiu/ECE6960_Heterogeneous_Programming/assignment_2/README.md

-# Programming Assignment 1 : Guided Scheduling
+# Programming Assignment 2 : Guided Scheduling

 ## What is this assignment about?
 This assignment is to implement a guided scheduling for parallel reduction.

-## Implementations
-There are six solutions implemented.
-They are
-- Sequential
-- Parallel with false sharing
-- Parallel without false sharing
-- Parallel with block matrix size
-- Parallel with decentralized queues
-- Parallel with decentralized queues and block matrix size
+In guided scheduling, chunk size is dynamic while using guided method, the size of a chunk is proportional to the number of unassigned iterations divided by the number of the threads, and the size will be decreased to chunk-size (but the last chunk could be smaller than chunk-size)

 ## Repository structure